Questions to Ask Your Doctor

 It is always helpful to have someone accompany you to help you take notes and serve as your memory after the visit.

-If this is your first visit after being diagnosed and you have not started treatment yet, here are a few questions you might want to ask your doctor:
+If this is your first visit after being diagnosed and/or you have not started treatment yet, here are a few questions you might want to ask your doctor:

 - What are the results of the bone marrow biopsy and what is the phase of the disease?
 (Most patients are diagnosed in chronic phase)

 - What treatment will I start?
-(Most patients will be started on Gleevec, also referred to as imatinib Mesylate, at around 400mg per day.
-If your doctor is prescribing a different dose, do you understand why?)
+(Many patients will be started on Gleevec (also referred to as imatinib mesylate, at around 400mg/day), Sprycel (dasatinib with starting doses ranging from 70mgs to 140mgs/day), and Tasigna (nilotinib with starting doses starting at 400mgs/day).
+If your doctor is prescribing a different dose or one that falls outside these ranges, do you understand why?)

 - What does this drug do and how will its effectiveness be monitored?